cs341-illinois/cs341-illinois.github.io/_tutorials/development.md

 Whenever you start an assignment, you will need to run `git pull release main` to retrieve the starter code for the assignment.

+You may enter `nano` or any desired text editor TUI after `pull` to let you decide the merge commit message content.
+You can edit it, directly close it or save it to continue the process.

 ## Install compiler and CS341 tools

 _Your VM should already be provisioned with the required tools.
 This section is for reference in case you need to reinstall specific tools, e.g. in the case where your VM must be reset_